dgodovich/personal_logseq/pages/Altered promoter recognition by mutant forms of the sigma 70 subunit of Escherichia coli RNA polymerase.md

 		- to some extent I could find them myself, especially the single base ones
 		- The mild effect ones are tough to identify
 	- The authors divide the *rpoD* mutations into three classes.
 Think carefully about the explanations provided for these diverse effects on the various mutant promoters.
 Do you agree?
 Can you think of alternative explanations?
 Pay particular attention to R596H.
 You will see that mutation again.
 	- In the Discussion, Siegele et al. note the conserved regions in \sigma factors shown below.
 What do you think is the function of the inhibitory domain?
-Do the results presented establish an orientation of \sigma on DNA?
-In figure 4, note that \sigma binds the template strand and the concensus sequence is on the other strand and should be read right to left.
 	-